ben-dh3/chitter_app/README.md

 *In the future I intend to improve the UI by adding styling to the error pages.
 I also intend to add the ability for a user to retrieve a forgotten password by email.*

-*Next I intend to implement CICD with github actions and hosting the website using a cloud services provider*
+*Next I intend to implement CICD with github actions and hosting the website using a cloud services provider.*
 ## Setup

 ```shell